nikolepe/LinuxNetwork/README.md

 A port is given to an application running on some network host to communicate with applications running on other network hosts (including other applications on the same host).
 In software terms, a port is an area of memory that is controlled by a service.

 The IP protocol lies below **TCP** and **UDP** in the protocol hierarchy and is responsible for transmitting and routing information in a network.
-To do this, IP encapsulates each chunk of information (**TCP** or **UDP** packet) in another packet - an IP packet or IP datagram, which stores a header about the source, destination and route.
+To do this, IP encapsulates each chunk of information (**TCP** or **UDP** packet) in another packet — an IP packet or IP datagram, which stores a header about the source, destination and route.

 To draw an analogy with the real world, a **TCP/IP** network is a city.
 The names of streets and alleys are networks and subnets.
 The building numbers are the addresses of the hosts.
 In buildings, office/apartment numbers are ports.
 More precisely, the ports are the mailboxes where the recipients (services) are waiting for their correspondence to arrive.
 Accordingly, office port numbers 1,2 etc. are usually given to directors and executives, as the privileged ones, and ordinary employees get office numbers with larger numbers.
-For sending and delivering correspondence, information is packed into envelopes (ip-packets), which contain the address of the sender (ip and port) and the address of the recipient (ip and port).
+For sending and delivering correspondence, information is packed into envelopes (ip-packets), which contain the address of the sender (IP and port) and the address of the recipient (IP and port).

 It must be mentioned that the IP protocol has no notion of ports, **TCP** and **UDP** are responsible for port interpretation, by analogy **TCP** and **UDP** do not process IP addresses.